team76adobe-design/lumos/frontend/README.md

 ## 🔧 Architecture & Dependencies

 ### Voice Recognition API
-The voice recognition backend is currently hosted via Google Colab.
-Ensure the notebook is running for voice features to function correctly.
+The voice recognition backend is based on whispert model easy and small to run on edge devices

 ---